 The cells most commonly appear where the skin has exposure to the sun, such as the face, ears, and neck.

-If a person notices the following skin changes, they should see a doctor:
+If a person notices the following

 - areas of raised, smooth, shiny, pearly looking skin

 - patches that look like a scar and are firm, yellow, white, or waxy